MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 In Figure 1 we show the general development in terms of mAP performance during training for each run.
 These plots are shown for every experiment and should give the reader an intuition of the training.
 During the first 10-20 epochs of training the mAP performance almost always stays below 1e-5 or even drops to zero for multiple epochs.
-This can first be frightening, but appears to me normal for YOLOv5 and is dataset and configuration independent.
+This can be frightening at first, but appears to me normal for YOLOv5 and is dataset and configuration independent.
 After the first 10-20 epochs the performance of YOLOv5 then drastically increases.

 The final mAP scores are shown in Figure 2.
 We see that we achieve the highest mAP score of 0.57 with a learning rate of 0.001, closely followed by the learning rate of 0.0005.
-The learning rate of 0.01 performs the worse with a difference to the best mAP of about 0.09 mAP, which is quite significant.
+The learning rate of 0.01 performs worst with a difference to the best mAP of about 0.09 mAP, which is quite significant.
 We can conclude that it is quite beneficial to test out different learning rates as they have a significant impact on training.

 #### Figure 1: Learning rate - Runs